 The COVID-19 pandemic continues to evolve.
-The extent to which the outbreak impacts our business, preclinical studies and clinical trials will depend on future developments which are highly uncertain and cannot be predicted with confidence, such as the varying geographic spread and severity of the disease and its variants, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
-While the potential economic impact brought by and the duration of the COVID-19 pandemic may be difficult to assess or predict, the widespread pandemic has resulted in, and may continue to result in, significant disruption of global financial markets reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, recessions and market corrections resulting from the COVID-19 pandemic have and could continue to detrimentally impact our business.
+The extent to which the outbreak impacts our business, preclinical studies and clinical trials will depend on future developments which are highly uncertain and cannot be predicted with confidence, such as the varying geographic spread and severity of the disease and its variants, the duration of the pandemic, the emergence of new variants, whether travel restrictions and social distancing in the United States and other countries are lifted or reinstated, business closures or business disruptions and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+While the continued potential economic impact brought by and the duration of the COVID-19 pandemic may be difficult to assess or predict, the widespread pandemic has resulted in, and may continue to result in, significant disruption of global financial markets reducing our ability to access capital, which could in the future negatively affect our liquidity.
+In addition, recessions and market corrections resulting from the COVID-19 pandemic have and could continue to detrimentally impact our business and stock price.